springboardmentor1029a-source/AI-Agent-for-Automated-Website-Testing/README.md

 }
 ```
 💡 How the PDF Generation Works
--To maintain a "Dark Mode" website but generate "Light Mode" PDFs, the system uses a Cloning Technique:
+To maintain a "Dark Mode" website but generate "Light Mode" PDFs, the system uses a Cloning Technique:
--Clone: The JavaScript creates a hidden "stunt double" of the report.
+1. **Clone:** The JavaScript creates a hidden "stunt double" of the report.
--Filter: It identifies elements with the .screenshot-ui-only class and removes them.
+2. **Filter:** It identifies elements with the .screenshot-ui-only class and removes them.
--Transform: It forces all text to black and backgrounds to white.
+3. **Transform:** It forces all text to black and backgrounds to white.
--Render: html2pdf captures this cleaned version, leaving your live dashboard untouched.
+4. **Render:** html2pdf captures this cleaned version, leaving your live dashboard untouched.

 ## 📝 License